kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

 representing the column range that needs to be queried.

-In the above example, the process will query column range \[0-100\] (inclusive) and the position 500 and return all _VariantCall_ intersecting with these query ranges/positions.
+In the above example, the process will query column range \[0-100\] (inclusive) and the position 500 and return all _VariantCalls_ intersecting with these query ranges/positions.

 For a more detailed explanation as to why this field is a list of lists (and other fields are lists of strings), we refer the reader to the [[wiki page explaining how we use MPI in the context of GenomicsDB|MPI-with-GenomicsDB]].